oie-mines-paristech/RTE_scenarios/README.md

 ### ⚠️ WARNINGS ⚠️
 * ⚠️The modeled markets for hydrogen do not cover all uses of hydrogen, only material uses of hydrogen for the following industrial sectors : ammonia, steel, chemistry, diverse sectors, refinery).
 This model does not cover energetic, grid balancing and synthetic fuel uses of hydrogen.
 * ⚠️ The proxy used to generate imports and exports electricity datasets probably artificially overestimates the imports in 2060.
 The electricity datasets for 2060 shall be used with caution.
 * ⚠️ By default, the electricity imports to French markets are modeled with the prospective European electricity production mix.
-As the European electricity mix impacts vary a lot from one IAM scenario to another. , the French electricity impacts is highly dependent on the IAM scenarios selected.
+As the European electricity mix impacts vary a lot from one IAM scenario to another , the French electricity impacts is highly dependent on the IAM scenarios selected.

 Ecoinvent database compatibility